scode2277/verceltry/README.md

 **Welcome to the official repository for Security Frameworks**—a curated collection of structured, community-driven security best practices maintained by the Security Alliance (SEAL).
 This repository powers a comprehensive, evolving security reference resource designed for practitioners and organizations to adopt, adapt, and contribute to.

+>The Security Frameworks are an **open, collaborative project**.
+Whether you’re part of SEAL or not, we welcome your contributions!
+>*Check out our [Contributing Guide](https://github.com/scode2277/verceltry/blob/main/CONTRIBUTING.md) to learn how you can help strengthen the resource and improve security practices across the ecosystem*

 ## What Are the Security Frameworks?

 The Security Frameworks are a **modular taxonomy of security topics**—ranging from operations and incident response to community management and policy development.
 CHANGE LAST